philzook58/philzook58.github.io/_posts/2024-04-08-permutation_compile.md

 # Bits and Bobbles

 I wrote a small ghidra script to wrap calling a compiler in the copy and micropatch style <https://github.com/philzook58/pcode2c/blob/main/ghidra_scripts/compile.py> .
 It templates out the callng convention.
 Eventually I could fill in global addresses, pull in names from the ghidra decompiler, and other useful bits if people are excited about that.
+I reccommend taking the output of he script and then using the Ghidra assembler to actually do the patch.
+Maybe this also could be more automated.

 I thought maybe the varargs mechanism could be used to access the stack, but tinkering wth it for 10 minutes I wasn't getting good results.